IUrreta/DatabaseEditor/README.md

 If you have any issues, I recommend first look at the Troubleshoot guide for the most common error: https://github.com/IUrreta/DatabaseEditor/wiki/Troubleshoot-guide.
 If this doesn't fix the error, you can open an Issue on GitHub

+**KEEP IN MIND**: Since Frontier updated the game to 1.9, the save format is a bit different, so the editor will now only **RECOGNIZE SAVES FROM 1.9 ONWARDS** (not only new saves, just saves that have been loadad in the 1.9 version of the game)

 ## What's the Database Editor? ##
 Basically it's just a friendly user interface that helps you make the modifications you wish for the database from your save file from F1 Manager 23